Posts by Admin User

 Read MoreThe Impact of Screen Time on Families and Relationships

 It’s no secret we’ve entered a completely new era in terms of technology.
 Twenty years ago, there were no iPhones, there was dial up internet and the only social media site was Myspace.
-In 2020, family and relationship dynamics are very different due to the development of new technology and therefore new communication patterns.
-How…
+Today, family and relationship dynamics look very different because technology has changed the way we communicate.
+How often do we go out to dinner…

 Read More